brt427/cameraAI/README.md

-# CameraAI: Real Time Computer Vision Analytics
+# CameraAI: Real Time Computer Vision Analytics for Restaurants

 A novel, real-time computer vision powered analytics engine that ingests live CCTV footage.
 Developed by Blake Thomas in August 2025.
 At this time, I am not making the source code public.